realdanielbyrne/N-BEATS-Lightning/readme.md

 # N-BEATS Lightning

-N-BEATS, Neural Basis Expansion Analysis for Time Series, is a neural network based model for univariate time series forecasting.
-The N-BEATS implementation in this repository is based on the original [paper](https://arxiv.org/pdf/1905.10437.pdf.).
-This model is designed to be easy to use and extend, and so you can apply N-BEATS to your own time series data and explore its capabilities.
+[N-BEATS](https://arxiv.org/pdf/1905.10437.pdf), Neural Basis Expansion Analysis for Time Series, is a neural network based model for time series forecasting.
 The code in this repository provides an implementation of N-BEATS in [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/).
 PyTorch Lightning is a lightweight PyTorch wrapper for high-performance AI research.
 It provides a high-level interface for PyTorch that makes it easier to train models, while still giving you the flexibility to customize your training loop.

 ## N-BEATS Algorithm